The ultimate guide to… cross-border shipping

 In order for goods from EU countries to be cleared through customs in international markets quickly, certain documents may need to be completed.
-Find out more about how to fill these in here.

 The paperwork to complete will depend on what you’re shipping, but some of the most common documents required are: